CUXIDUMDUM/ansible-role-pulp/README.md

 # Ansible role `bertvv.pulp`

-An Ansible role for PURPOSE.
+An Ansible role for setting up and managint Pulp.
 Specifically, the responsibilities of this role are to:

+- Install Pulp and its dependencies
--
+- Manage Pulp configuration

+**Remark** that this role is far from production ready.
+At this time, it will automate the installation, as described in the [Pulp documentation](https://pulp-user-guide.readthedocs.org/en/2.5-release/installation.html), up to the heading "Admin client".

 ## Requirements